kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(2\) Each fuel tank drain is located so that in any ground attitude to be expected in service, water will drain from all parts of the tank to the sediment bowl or chamber.

-\(b\) Each sump, sediment bowl, and sediment chamber drain required by this section must comply with the drain provisions of §27.999(b).
+\(b\) Each sump, sediment bowl, and sediment chamber drain required by this section must comply with the drain provisions of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.999   Fuel system drains.|§27.999]](b).

 \[Amdt.
 27-23, 53 FR 34213, Sept.
 2, 1988\]

 ### §27.973   Fuel tank filler connection.

-\(a\) Each fuel tank filler connection must prevent the entrance of fuel into any part of the rotorcraft other than the tank itself during normal operations and must be crash resistant during a survivable impact in accordance with §27.952(c).
+\(a\) Each fuel tank filler connection must prevent the entrance of fuel into any part of the rotorcraft other than the tank itself during normal operations and must be crash resistant during a survivable impact in accordance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.952   Fuel system crash resistance.|§27.952]](c).
 In addition—

-\(1\) Each filler must be marked as prescribed in §27.1557(c)(1);
+\(1\) Each filler must be marked as prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1557   Miscellaneous markings and placards.|§27.1557]](c)(1);

 \(2\) Each recessed filler connection that can retain any appreciable quantity of fuel must have a drain that discharges clear of the entire rotorcraft; and